Hurtak/hello/README.md

 ## Future improvements

 - once `ResizeObserver` has good browser support, remove polyfill
-- once `inert` has good browser support, remove polyfill
+- once `inert` has good browser support, remove polyfill and typings
 - once backdrop-filter is supported, start using it instead of transparent background color